Anand Jeyaraj, Ph.D.

 Member, Undergraduate Curriculum Committee, MIS, 2006-present.

-Roberts, N., Gerow, J., Jeyaraj, A., and Roberts, S., 2016, "A Meta-analysis of Organizational Learning and IT Assimilation," Data Base for Advances in Information Systems, accepted for publication.
+Roberts, N., Gerow, J., Jeyaraj, A., and Roberts, S., 2016, "A Meta-analysis of Organizational Learning and IT Assimilation," Data Base for Advances in Information Systems, forthcoming.

 Sabherwal, R. and Jeyaraj, A., 2015, “Information Technology impacts on Firm Performance: An extension of Kohli and Devaraj (2003),” MIS Quarterly, 29(4), 809-836.
 [Featured: Sabherwal, R. and Jeyaraj, A., "Measuring the business value of IT: Simplify with caution," in the LSE Business Review (UK THELMA for Knowledge Exchange/Transfer Initiative of the Year recipient in 2012) at the London School of Economics, February 2016.]